stnbu/coincharts/README.md

 [`coincharts`](https://github.com/stnbu/coincharts) is a Django app that displays the normalized value of Ethereum (in US Dollars), vs the average of the normalized price of a "basket" of others.
 Price information is fetched from https://coinapi.io/ ever six hours (for now), using their REST API.

+Obviously, there is much room for generalization.
+TBD.

 A daemon that fetches and stores data locally is included.

 You can see it in action here: https://unintuitive.org/pages/coincharts/